Matthew Miller (filmmaker)

 Matthew Miller is a Canadian screenwriter and producer.
 He is also a contractual university lecturer.
-Miller's work has been featured at international film festivals and has garnered awards at TIFF, Sundance, and Berlin International Film Festival.
+Miller's work has been featured at international film festivals and has garnered awards at TIFF, Sundance, and Berlin.

 Miller achieved widespread acclaim for the feature film BlackBerry (2023), co-written with Matt Johnson, which premiered in competition at the 73rd Berlin International Film Festival, and won 14 Canadian Screen Awards, including Best Motion Picture.
+Miller has also produced Nirvanna the Band the Show the Movie and Mile End Kicks (both 2025), and he co-wrote the screenplay for Johnson's forthcoming Tony (2026) for A24.

 Career

 2003–2009: Early work

 Miller's short film The School played at 25 international film festivals, was named Best Canadian Short Film at the Atlantic Film Festival, and received Gold Plaque at the Chicago International Film Festival.
 Produced as an undergraduate project at York University, Miller worked with a fellow, Ezra Krybus on the film.

 In 2007, Miller released his first feature film, Surviving Crooked Lake, which later won the 2008 Kodak Vision Award for Cinematography at the Sundance Film Festival.

-Johnson, and others, wrote and produced the low-budget web series Nirvana the Band the Show from 2007 to 2009.
-This is the first time Miller works with Matt Johnson, who he goes on to work closely with on other endeavors.

 2013–2018: Johnson Collaboration and Zapruder Films

-In 2013, Miller produced The Dirties, feature film written and directed by Johnson, which won Best Narrative Feature at the Slamdance Film Festival.
+In 2013, Miller produced The Dirties, a feature film written and directed by Matt Johnson, which won Best Narrative Feature at the Slamdance Film Festival.

-The same year, Miller and Johnson, started a production company, Zapruder Films.
-Three year later, in 2016, the production house released the pair's first project, Operation Avalanche.
+The same year, Miller and Johnson started a production company, Zapruder Films.
+Three year later, in 2016, the production company released the pair's first project, Operation Avalanche.
 The film premiered at the Sundance Film Festival, after Zapruder Films declined the premiere offer from the Toronto International Film Festival.

-Miller was still active at the 2016 Toronto International Film Festival with the re-launch of Nirvanna the Band the Show when three episodes premiered at the festival, with Miller credited as a writer.
-The full television series was released on Viceland in 2017.
-Johnson has announced a movie project based on the series currently being shot in Italy and Toronto in June 2023.
-Miller has yet to confirm any participation.
+Miller served as a writer and executive producer for the television series Nirvanna the Band the Show, which premiered its first three episodes at the 2016 Toronto International Film Festival.
+The series was subsequently aired on Viceland in 2017.